trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

 These properties require some explanation:

 * ``coordinator``:
-  Allow this Presto instance to function as a coordinator, so to accept queries from clients and manage query execution.
+  Allow this Trino instance to function as a coordinator, so to accept queries from clients and manage query execution.

 * ``node-scheduler.include-coordinator``: